 But that doesn’t mean you’re guaranteed marketing success.
 Here are a few tricks of the trade to drive growth and get a good return on your investment.

 Choose one that clearly shows your business name, colours and brand.
 It should be instantly recognisable and used across your digital marketing efforts.

 Add a cover photo

-This works to grab attention.
+This helps to grab people's attention.
 Use a simple image with a focal point.
-Consider adding your business contact details, your tagline or employees to encourage people to take action on your page.
+Consider adding your business contact details, your tagline, or photos of employees to encourage people to take action on your page.
 Don’t be afraid of empty space around your words – it will help them stand out.

 Write a description

 Keep it short and sweet.
 Tell people in one or two sentences what you do.